 When I think of Halloween, I go back to my childhood of witches and ghosts and vampires.
 I also think about haunted houses, hay rides and FEAR.
 When I was a kid, it was kind of fun to get scared – going into a haunted house was sure to spike the adrenalin, but deep down I knew no matter what, I was safe.
 Little did I know that the Halloweens of my childhood were simply me learning to practice courage.

-I want you to live a bigger, bolder, more fulfilled life.
-I don’t want you to settle because you are afraid.
+You deserve to live a bigger, bolder, more fulfilled life.
+Don’t settle because you’re afraid.